 Academic Probation.
 Students whose cumulative GPA for previous course work is below C (2.00) are placed on academic probation.
 Students on academic probation are removed from probation after earning at Andrews a minimum of 12 credits with a GPA of at least 2.00.
-Students who are on academic probation (1) are expected to limit extracurricular activities and part-time employment, (2) are normally restricted to taking no more than 12 credits per quarter, and (3) may be required to enroll in the Pass Program (adding 2 credits to the 12 credit minimum).
-This is done to ensure students have ample time to work on courses and to develop personal habits which should ensure greater success in future quarters.
-Students who remain on academic probation for a period of one year may not be permitted to reregister.
+Students who are on academic probation are expected to limit extracurricular activities and part-time employment.
+This is done to ensure students have ample time to work on courses and to develop personal habits which should ensure greater success in future semesters.
+Students who remain on academic probation for a period of one year may not be permitted to re-register.